 During the course, you will learn the creative, design and technical skills to create digital content for the theatre and live events industries.
 You will be trained by industry professionals in our new Centre for Digital Production, which includes a digital studio and dedicated computer laboratories using software such as:

 - Premier Pro

 - After Effects

-Our graduates will be trained to work as video operators and designers in the theatre and live events industry, where there is currently a skills shortage.
+Our graduates are trained to work as video designers, programmers and technologists in the theatre and live events industry, where there is currently a skills shortage.

 - Digital Content Creators

 - Video Designers and Operators